NeonGeckoCom/neon-image-recipe/README.md

 optionally roll back changes, and then restart core services.

 ## factory_reset
 Creates a backup of the installed environment and enables a reset service.
+This also resets `/etc/neon/neon.yaml` to a clean version from this repository.

 A backup of the installed `venv` will be created in `/opt/neon` and `systemctl start neon-reset` will restore this backup to the default `/home/neon/venv`